-In accordance with FASB ASC Topic 958-605, Accounting for Contributions Received and Contributions Made, contributions received by the Foundation are recorded as unrestricted, temporarily restricted, or permanently restricted support depending on the existence and/or nature of any donor restrictions.
+The Foundation records contributions received as unrestricted, temporarily restricted, or permanently restricted support depending on the existence and/or nature of any donor restrictions.

 Contributions are recognized as revenues in the period unconditional promises to give are received by the Foundation.
 Conditional promises to give are not recognized until they become unconditional, that is when the conditions on which they depend are substantially met.
 Contributions of assets other than cash are recorded at their estimated fair value.
 Contributions to be received after one year are discounted using the risk-free rate as of the date the unconditional promise to give was received by the Foundation.
 Amortization of discounts is recorded as additional contributions in accordance with donor-imposed restrictions, if any, on the contributions.
 An allowance for uncollectible receivables is provided based upon management's judgment including such factors as prior collection history, type of contribution and nature of fund-raising activity.
 Amounts deemed by management to be uncollectible are charged to expenses.
 Recoveries on receivables previously charged-off are credited to expenses.
-Management believes that all outstanding pledges are collectible and no allowance is necessary as of August 31, 2015 and 2014.
+Management believes that all outstanding pledges are collectible and no allowance is necessary as of August 31, 2016 and 2015.